Hello World in Modula-2

 “gm2: command not found”

-Your GCC version is older than 13.
+Your GCC version is older than 13, or your GCC installation was not built with Modula-2 support.
 Either:

-- Install GCC 13+ from your package manager
+- Install GCC 13+ with gm2 from your package manager

 - Build GCC from source with